If you love the sweet, smokey flavors of Roasted Sweet Peppers, this is a recipe you won't want to miss!

 Instructions

-- Allow to cool slightly before peeling, de-seeding and cutting into strips.
+Allow to cool slightly before peeling.

 Tips for Success